Gottiee/Hack-Tools/tools/gdb/gdb-calcul-offset.md

 [+] Found at offset 33 (big-endian search)
 ```

-We know that offset is 40, we need add 40 byte of trash before adding new return adress.
+We know that offset is 40, we need add 40 byte of trash before adding new return address.

 ---